Why Choose FSU?

 - Campers are not permitted to be anywhere on campus other than the music buildings, dorm and dining hall unless accompanied by a staff member.

-- The FSU Campus is equipped with state-of-the-art emergency notification and response systems including the new SeminoleSAFE app.
+- The FSU Campus is equipped with state-of-the-art emergency notification and response systems including the SeminoleSAFE app.

 - The Southgate Campus Center is manned with a 24-hour security desk.

 FSU SMC is a non-profit organization dedicated to providing music education for all.
 We strive to keep our costs as low as possible and to offer discounts which may help to make camp affordable for all students.
 On average it costs only $65.00 per day to send your child to one of our camps including classes, housing, and meals.
-Please visit our website to learn more about available discounts and how you can apply for them.
+Please visit our discounts page to learn more about available discounts and how you can apply for them.

 INSTRUCTION AT YOUR LEVEL

 Our camps provide music instruction at all levels - beginner through advanced.
 So how do we know which ensembles and classes are right for you?
-Most camps have a placement audition at check-in to determine ensemble and chair placement, and some camps also have a music theory survey to determine our level of theory experience.
+Most camps have a placement audition at check-in to determine ensemble and chair placement, and some camps also have a music theory survey to determine your level of theory experience.
 Once the camper completes these check-in activities we will build a customized class schedule to fit.

 AN INTRODUCTION TO FSU